saninkaz/vm_server/README.md

 # SSL Admin Tasks

 This doc consists of all the tasks i have done, and the step by step process and documentation of each task.

+Optional tasks at the end.

+Future implementations that can be done:

+1) Jenkins automation for my personal portfolio website.
+2) Prevent the server from DDOS attacks
+3) Host my main project in this VM

 ## Task 1 (Initial Setup)